G33kman/NVR-Server/documentation/mappings/00-root.tree.md

     </picture>
 </p>

+> An image of a folders laid out on a desk.

 This file lists the content that is located within the base directory for the Docker container setup for the Server.

 > [!TIP]